conduktor/conduktor-docs/docs/navigation/console/topics/topic-produce/produce.md

 This feature lets you produce a batch of Kafka Records based on a CSV file.

-The 3 required inputs are the Key & Value Serializer, and the input file itself.
+The 3 required inputs are the Key and Value Serializer, and the input file itself.

 import ImportCSV from './assets/produce-import-csv.png';